RiccoFerraro/msds_hpc_project_ricco_ferraro/docs/writeup.md

 The model used in this study was inspired and largely a port of a pytorch implementation submitted to kaggle here: https://www.kaggle.com/code/fanbyprinciple/pytorch-diabetic-retinopathy  The goal was to port and or wrap this solution to pytorch lightning.

 The solution uses google's inception v3 transfer deep Convolutional Neural Network model as implemented in a pytorch neural network model.
 Training this model locally takes about 24 hours to train on 5000 images as a baseline.

+## Optimzation Targets

+Node: configuration for sbatch, epochs, dataset size, batch size, etc.

+node for file serialization